-Dave Hendricks: My favorite part of being a EWB mentor is helping people get started with college.
+Dave Hendricks: My favorite part of being an Orientation mentor is helping people get started with college.
 Most new students are excited, nervous, in a hurry, and scared to death.
 It’s a lot of fun to help everyone get the facts they need and get started so they can have the best possible experience at WGU.

 WGU: It’s great that you love to encourage your students.
 Since you have been in the business for so long, are there any online tools or research tips you can give to readers thinking about, or currently, working towards an online degree?

 Dave Hendricks: Do the research and homework necessary to determine what kind of online program you want or need, and what schools can realistically provide that to you.
 Check accreditation, student feedback, any data you can find, good and bad.
 Make a well researched, well planned decision.